jacobsharon/jacobsharon/README.md

 ## About Me

-I am a board-certified Medical Laboratory Scientist with over seven years of experience performing high-complexity testing in a large clinical laboratory environment.
+I am an American Society for Clinical Pathology certified Medical Laboratory Scientist with over seven years of experience performing high-complexity testing in a large clinical laboratory environment.
 My background includes extensive work in clinical chemistry, hematology, and coagulation—routinely handling advanced diagnostic procedures such as:

 - Serum and Hemoglobin Electrophoresis and Immunofixation Interpretation
 - Coagulation assays (PT, aPTT, Anti-Xa, STACLOT LA, Factor assays)
 - CBC and Body Fluid Analysis and Cell Differentials
 - Instrument Maintenance, QC/QA Compliance, and Troubleshooting

 Currently, I am pursuing an M.S. in Computer Science, where my academic and research interests lie at the intersection of artificial intelligence and laboratory medicine.
-I focus on applying machine learning and evolutionary computing to real-world healthcare challenges, particularly in the analysis of electrophoretic data and detection of lab result anomalies.
+I focus on applying machine learning and evolutionary computing to real-world healthcare challenges.

 ---